 A strip of eateries and food stalls selling Taiwanese favorites, such as noodles, dumplings and fried foods, is based at the train station’s entrance and the small street lining the train tracks.
 For a good cuppa and a variety of desserts or light meals, head to the cottages and houses on the hill – here you will find a number of cute cafes, tea houses and small eateries.

 Houtong is roughly an hour’s train ride from Taipei Main station, making a Houtong Cat Village day trip easily achievable.
 The ride will set you back NT$56-91 depending on which train you take.
 Generally take the Su Ao train which stops in the heart of Houtong.
 Alternative if you are coming from Jiufen, it is only a 10 minute ride from the Ruifang Station.
 Check the Taiwan Railway website for the most accurate times and prices, here.

 If you do plan to visit Houtong, be sure to add one of these nearby villages to your trip.

 - Pingxi (平溪): 29.6km from Houtong

 Pingxi is most popular today for its sky lanterns and the annual International Sky Lantern Festival.
-If it’s not too crowded take a ride on the old Pingxi train.
+Don’t forget to take a ride on the old Pingxi train.

 - Shifen (十分): 26.4km from Houtong